 The GPU solver license consumption is similar to the CPU solver (see Ansys optics solve, accelerator and Ansys HPC license consumption).
 For license usage calculation, we use Streaming Multiprocessors (SM) instead of core for CPU.

-- For Ansys Standard/Business licensing, a Lumerical Accelerator (engine license) is required for every 16 SMs with no partial counting.
-For example, a GPU with 40 SMs requires three licenses to run any job.
+- For Ansys Standard/Business licensing, a Lumerical FDTD solve license is required for every 16 SMs with no partial counting. e.g. a GPU with 40 SMs requires three licenses to run the simulation.

-- For Ansys Enterprise licensing, a Lumerical Solve license enables 4 SMs.
-Additional SMs will requires either Ansys HPC licenses (1 per SM) or Ansys HPC Pack licenses (\( \# SM = 2 \cdot 4^{\# anshpc\_pack} \)).
+- For Ansys Enterprise licensing, a Lumerical Enterprise solve license enables running no 4 SMs.
+Additional SMs requires either the Ansys HPC licenses (1 per SM) or Ansys HPC Pack licenses computed by: (\( \# SM = 2 * 4^{\# anshpc\_pack} \)).

 Important